Is the five-flow conjecture almost false?: Introduction

 \begin{conjecture}[Welsh \cite{Welsh}] For any bridgeless graph $G$, $\Phi_G(Q) > 0$ for $Q \in (4,\infty)$. \end{conjecture}

-It should be noted that the Welsh conjecture parallels that of Birkhoff and Lewis for the chromatic polynomial.
-It does however not include the case $Q=4$.
+It should be noted that the Welsh conjecture parallels that of Birkhoff and Lewis for the chromatic polynomial: the only difference is that the endpoint $Q=4$ is included in the Birkhoff--Lewis conjecture for the chromatic polynomial, but not in the Welsh conjecture for the flow polynomial.
 Some results by Jackson on zero--free intervals for the flow polynomials of cubic graphs \cite{Jackson_03,Jackson_07} also suggest this close parallelism between $\chi_G(Q)$ for planar $G$ and $\Phi_G(Q)$ for {\em arbitrary}\/ $G$.
 (Note that both polynomials are evaluated at the {\em same} value of $Q$.)

 A number of weaker results have been proved over the years, notably:

 \begin{theorem}[Seymour \cite{Seymour81}] For any bridgeless graph $G$, $\Phi_G(6) > 0$. \end{theorem}

 \begin{theorem}[Steinberg \cite{Steinberg84}] For any bridgeless graph $G$ that is embeddable in the projective plane, $\Phi_G(5)>0$. \end{theorem}